compprog-lecture-tools/fun-contest-2023/cp23/hpi-fun2/roomcount/notes.md

 ## Second Step: iterate through the intervals to find the maximum overlap
 Use a priority queue, that compares nodes by a score that is the amount of intervals that started, before their corresponding interval ended.
 Since the intervals are equal length, the higher that score is, the later that interval occured.
-For the first node and all it's neighbors, the score is exactly the number of their edges.
+For the first node and all it's neighbors, the score is exactly their degree.

 In each step, the nodes with the lowest score can be removed and a node with the next lowest score can be used to find the next nodes to be added to the queue.
 Their score can be calculated as the sum of their edges and the number of nodes that have already been remove from the queue.